JackpotRising/jr-docs/docs/unity/guides.md

 #### Seed Randomized

 As long as the calls are made in the same order, they will produce the same ‘randomized’ values for every player playing in the same tournament.
-You can specify your own seed using:
+You can specify your own seed by replacing `seedVal`:

 ```csharp
 public void StartTournament(long seedVal, ...)